Flajr/twitch_check/README.md

 # twitch_check
-Shell script to check if stream is online or not (with notification).
+Check if your favorites streamers are online!
+Write names down in file and let program show notification for you if streamer came live.

 #Requirements
-Install 'curl' and (optional) 'libnotify-bin'
+Install 'curl' and (for notification) 'libnotify-bin'

 #Usage
 twitch_check [OPTIONS] [FILE NAME]